Qubav/Bottle-Inspection-System/README.md

-Bottle Inspection System is aplication that can define if the bottle is empty or it has liquid in it and if the bottle has label or no. It also draws bounding boxes around cap and label and marks liquid level on bottle.
+# Bottle Inspection System
+It is computer vision program, that is designed for specific bottles(shape, labels, caps and liquid color) which can:
+- recognize is bottle is empto or has liquid in it,
+- mark liquid level,
+- recognize if bottle has label,
+- draw bounding box around label and cap